NervanaSystems/ngraph-python/doc/source/walk_through.rst

 We begin by importing ``ngraph``, the Python module for frontend graph construction, and ``ngraph.transformers``, the module for frontend transformer operations.

 Next we create an operational graph (op-graph) for the computation.
 Following |TF| terminology, we use ``placeholder`` to define a port for transferring tensors between the host and the device.
 We use ``Axes`` to tell nervana graph about these tensors.
 Axes are like tensor shapes, with some semantics added.
-In this example, ``x`` is a scalarm so the axes are empty.
+In this example, ``x`` is a scalar so the axes are empty.

 The ``ngraph`` graph construction API uses functions to build a graph of ``Op`` objects.
-Each function may add one or more operations to the graph, and will return an object that represents the computation.
-Once the computation has been instantiated, the object can also be used as a handle to the tensor when that part of the computation is associated with persistent storage.
-In this case, an ``AssignableTensorOp`` is returned, which represents a tensor associated with storage.

-An ``AssignableTensorOp`` is a kind of ``TensorOp``, which is a kind of ``Op``.
-The ``TensorOp`` defines the Python "magic methods" for arithmetic, so we can use a ``TensorOp`` in an arithmetic expression, the result is an ``Op`` for the result of that operation.
+Each function may add operations to the graph, and will return an ``Op`` that represents the computation.
+Here, the ``Op`` returned is a ``TensorOp``, which defines the Python "magic methods" for arithmetic.
+We can use a ``TensorOp`` in an arithmetic expression, the result is an ``Op`` for the result of that operation.
 We could less concisely have written

 .. code-block:: python